KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 }
 ```

-## Step 8: Score and UI
+## Score and UI

-Without scores there is no measure of achievement, and no motivation to play again to see if your skills have improved (or are better than your friends!).
-So we will count scores and display it on the screen.
+Without scores there is no measure of achievement, and no motivation to play again for improvement.

-Only one constant is needed here, `font_size`.
+Only one constant is needed: `font_size`.

 ```
 struct flappy_bird_constants {